MikeSusutZZ/Project-Quazar/README.md

 - Add a title and description for your pull request.

 - Click the green `Create pull request` button again to submit.

-### Best Practices
----

-- Always pull the latest changes from main before starting a new feature branch.

-- Commit small chunks of work with descriptive messages.

-- Regularly push your feature branch to GitHub to back up your work.